Paragliding training videos

 B. Launching

-Perfect launch – a student pilot demonstrates a perfect PG launch in light winds
+Perfect launch (PG) – a student pilot demonstrates a perfect PG launch in light winds

-Cravat at Launch – Why pilots always must check their gliders BEFORE committing to launch.
+Cravat at Launch (PG)– Why pilots always must check their gliders BEFORE committing to launch.

-Failed launch – An example of a failed launch by a pilot who lacked basic wing handling skills.
-It is exceedingly dangerous to attempt a launch from an advanced site, like Dry Canyon, if a pilot is unable to control his glider on the ground.
-He was fortunate he was not injured or killed.
+Failed launch (PG) – An example of a failed launch by a pilot who lacked basic wing handling skills.
+It is dangerous to attempt a launch from an advanced site if a pilot lacks the appropriate training.

-Good launch I – What a safe and controlled launch should look like.
+Good launch I (PG) – What a safe and controlled launch from a mountain site should look like.

-Launches by various pilots in slow motion – Watch the hands!
+Launches by various pilots (PG) in slow motion – Watch the hands!

 Launch from tow by a student

 Launch from tow even when the pilot falls.
-If the glider is flying properly it may be safer to continue, as here.
+If the glider is flying properly it may be safer to continue than to abort the flight.
+If the glider is fully inflated and going straight, all is well.

 Launching with hands everywhere